Slick-Telemetry/rearwing/README.md

 - **PR merge strategy on Github**

-  - Code should flow in the following way through branches:
+  - Code should flow in the following direction through branches:
     ```
     feature/bug fix -> dev -> staging -> main
     ```